h1u2i3/yoyo/README.md

 and we send a request to the server, we just send a show-article-flow request, and the server should return a view of the article we want to see.

+This `flow` concept exists both in the server part and the client part, and for the client part, this `flow` is the goal of the client, and for the server part, this is just a database/server operation.
+So in the view part of this framework, for example, if we visit the homepage of the website, the web page must contains all the possible flows for the user.

 And for the `view` part, this `flow` part must be member of it, so we can easily fire a flow in the browser.

-We should get rid of the `Route` part in the server, the route is should/must be implemented in the client browser.
+We should get rid of the `Route` part in the server, the route should/must be implemented in the client browser.

+Cause the route part is implemented in the client browser, so the server didn't concern about the change of client's url, it should only concern about the flow that send by the client, and return the flow the client.